rmwu/sea-reproduce/README.md

 ## Models

-We provide pretrained weights for 3 versions of SEA:
+We provide pretrained weights for 3 versions of SEA under `checkpoints`:
 - GIES on synthetic data with (primarily) additive noise
 - FCI on synthetic data with (primarily) additive noise
 - FCI on SERGIO-simulated data